Linuxfabrik/monitoring-plugins/check-plugins/docker-container/README.md

 * WARN/CRIT if a running container's uptime crosses `--warning-uptime` / `--critical-uptime` (when given).
 * The state reported when no container matches the `--match` / `--ignore` filters (or no containers exist) is configurable via `--no-match-severity` (default: ok).
 * CRIT if `docker ps` fails, or if `docker inspect` returns nothing that can be read.
 A container that is removed while the check runs makes `docker inspect` fail as well; the containers it did report are checked as usual.
+* UNKNOWN if the check may not talk to the container engine.
+The engine is answering, this check is only not allowed to ask, so it says nothing about it and names the sudoers file instead.
 * `--always-ok` suppresses all alerts and always returns OK.